 Activity Evidence that supports this approach Challenge number(s) addressed Deliver a range of targeted interventions to swiftly close the gap in EYFS.
 Baseline assessments on entry indicate that the majority of pupils enter below age related expectations.
 The evidence suggests that early years and pre-school interventions have a positive impact, delivering an average of around five additional months' progress.
 The approach appears to be particularly beneficial for children from low income families.
-Sutton Trust-EFF Toolkit (2020) 1

-By the age of 3, children from disadvantaged backgrounds can be up to a year behind their more advantaged peers.
+Sutton Trust-EFF Toolkit (2020) By the age of 3, children from disadvantaged backgrounds can be up to a year behind their more advantaged peers.
+1 Deliver a range of interventions to improve speech, language, communication & vocabulary skills across the school.
 On entry to school, disadvantaged children's spoken language development is significantly lower than their peers.
-1 A proportion of pupils joining the school after EYFS show that they are not as confident as pupils who joined the school at the beginning of EYFS in phonics and language skills.
-Studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
-On average, pupils who participate in oral language interventions make approximately five months' additional progress over the course of a year.
-Sutton Trust-EFF Toolkit (2020) Spoken language skills are one of the strongest predictors of a child's future life chances but too many children are not given the opportunity to develop these crucial skills.
-Voice 21.
-Some disadvantaged pupils have gaps in basic skills which prevent success as they move through school.
-1,2 Pupils who struggle to read struggle in all subjects and the wonders of a knowledge-rich curriculum passes them by unread.
-Fluency of reading is also a key indicator for future success in further education, higher education and employment.
-The reading framework Teaching the foundations of literacy July 2021 Reading comprehension approaches deliver an additional six months' progress.
-Sutton Trust-EFF Toolkit (2020) Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
-Sutton Trust-EFF Toolkit (2020) 2 Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
-Sutton Trust-EFF Toolkit (2020) 2 On entry to school, disadvantaged children's spoken language development is significantly lower than their peers.
 A proportion of pupils joining the school after EYFS show that they are not as confident as pupils who joined the school at the beginning of EYFS in phonics and language skills.
+1

 Studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
 On average, pupils who participate in oral language interventions make approximately five months' additional progress over the course of a year.
 Sutton Trust-EFF Toolkit (2020) Spoken language skills are one of the strongest predictors of a child's future life chances but too many children are not given the opportunity to develop these crucial skills.
-Voice 21.
-Some disadvantaged pupils have gaps in basic skills which prevent success as they move through school.
+Voice 21 .
+To close gaps and accelerate progress in basic skills (reading, fluency, comprehension, spelling, times tables/calculation) Some disadvantaged pupils have gaps in basic skills which prevent success as they move through school.
+Additional comprehension focus lessons alongside increased comprehension homework with targeted books.
+RWI comprehension lessons in year 2.
 Pupils who struggle to read struggle in all subjects and the wonders of a knowledge-rich curriculum passes them by unread.
 Fluency of reading is also a key indicator for future success in further education, higher education and employment.
 The reading framework Teaching the foundations of literacy July 2021 Reading comprehension approaches deliver an additional six months' progress.
-Sutton Trust-EFF Toolkit (2020) Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
-Sutton Trust-EFF Toolkit (2020)

-Flash Academy and RWIresource.
-National Tutoring Programme to provide a blend of 1-2-1 and small group tuition.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
-Evidence indicates that one to one tuition can be effective, providing approximately five additional months' progress on average.
-One to one tuition EEF (educationendowmentfoundation.org.uk) 2 Using School Led Tutoring programme, teachers to deliver lunchtime and afterschool booster sessions to identified PP children and other vulnerable groups as necessary.
+Sutton Trust-EFF Toolkit (2020) 1,2 Additional phonics interventions targeted at disadvantaged pupils who require further phonic support.
+Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
+Sutton Trust-EFF Toolkit (2020) 2 Language and phonic interventions targeted at disadvantaged EAL pupils who require support with basic English language skills.
+Delivered by dedicated staff using Flash Academy and RWI resource.
+Phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an average impact of an additional four months' progress.
+Sutton Trust-EFF Toolkit (2020).
+RWI on-line phonics available to support home learning.
+2 Using School Led Tutoring programme, teachers to deliver a range of booster sessions to identified PP children and other vulnerable groups as necessary.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind.
 Evidence indicates that one to one tuition can be effective, providing approximately five additional months' progress on average.
 One to one tuition EEF (educationendowmentfoundation.org.uk) 2